Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/a-powershell-script-to-find-an-run-a-scheduled-task-based-on-the-task-argument.md

 ---
 layout: src/layouts/Default.astro
-title: A PowerShell script to find an run a scheduled task based on the task argument
+title: A PowerShell script to find and run a scheduled task based on the task argument
 navMenu: false
-pubDate: 2022-01-19T12:43:52+00:00
+pubDate: 2022-01-19
+modDate: 2022-10-16
+keywords: powershell,scheduled,task,argument
+description: See how to use PowerShell to find and run a Task Scheduler task based on the task argument.
 authors:
     - steve-fenton
 categories: